Eibach (company): Products

 Heinrich Eibach products are used by teams in various racing series such as Formula One, DTM, WRC, NASCAR, IndyCar and WTCC/WTCR.
-For example, Eibach was at times development partner of Audi Sport for the DTM and equipped all of the Audi A4s used with racing springs.
+For example, Eibach was a development partner and official supplier of Audi Sport and equipped all of the DTM Audi A4 and Audi R8 LMS with racing springs.

 Eibach is a world market leader in particularly high-quality vehicle springs, such as those used in small-series sports cars from Bugatti, Lamborghini or Lotus, for example.
 In addition, almost all Formula 1 teams are supplied with springs.
 Eibach springs are also used in toy devices or in nuclear power plants; They are also used for earthquake protection under residential buildings.